Preparing & Storing Feeds

 Always test the temperature of the formula on the inside of your wrist before feeding it to your baby.
 It should be body temperature, which means it feels warm or cool, but not hot.

-It is best to make up your babies feeds 1 at a time, when your baby needs to be fed.
-This is because bacteria can multiply very fast at room temperature and leaving the feed for a while after making can increase the chance of your baby getting an infection.
+Feeds should be made up 1 at a time, when your baby needs to be fed.
+This is because bacteria can multiply very fast at room temperature and leaving the feed for a while after making it can increase the chance of your baby getting an infection.
 Even keeping a feed in the fridge can cause bacteria to multiply.

 Store unopened infant formula containers in a cool, dry, indoor place such as a kitchen cupboard.
 Once a container of infant formula is opened, store in a cool, dry place with the lid tightly closed.
 Do not store it in the refrigerator.
 Most formula instructions say to use the box within a month.

-The NHS advises against using one of these machines.
+The NHS advises against using a Perfect Prep Machine.
 This is because they deliver a small shot of very hot water and then add cool water to make up the rest of the feed.
-This is not the best way to kill the bacteria in formula milk.
-The Food Standards Agency recommends using cooled, boiled water above 70 degrees centigrade to make up infant formula,
+This will not kill the bacteria in formula milk effectively.
+Please *click here* to see guidance from The First Steps Nutrition Trust.

 Who Can Help?